 Figure 2: Graphical workflow of program

+We noted that, depending on network speed, changing the attributes of a 125 slice CT scan required approximately seven seconds.
+When the files are located on the local drive there is a significant increase in speed.

 Installation

 The solution can be downloaded directly GitHub, or the pre-built executable can be downloaded and installed from https://drive.google.com/drive/folders/1e3GzB9LvdCrdba0tZA15_RpG-GwPs_re?usp=sharing.

-Results

-Verification of the edited DICOM was evaluated within the RayStation treatment planning system.
-Further evaluation was performed with MIM to ensure that only the desired attributes were changed in the process.
-We noted that, depending on network speed, changing the attributes of a 125 slice CT scan required approximately seven seconds.
-When the files are located on the local drive there is a significant increase in speed.

-Discussion
+Discussion and Limitations

-The program is only designed to run on the Windows operating system.
-There is concern that institutional internet security division (ISD) may prevent the downloading of this program.
-Within our institution we were able to circumnavigate this issue by placing the program on a network drive location which was accessible to the team.
+The program is designed to run on the Windows operating system and not MAC/Linux.
+There is concern that institutional internet security division (ISD) may prevent the installation of this program onto a computer.
+Within our institution we were able to circumnavigate this issue by placing the compiled program on a network drive location which was accessible to the team, which runs without the requirement of installation.

-Conclusions
+Potential applications

 The program presented here represents an easy, user-friendly method of changing three commonly changed DICOM attributes with a vendor agnostic solution.
+Because we have hosted the tool on GitHub, any user can provide feedback and new attributes can easily be added to the program in the future.

-We have implemented this solution within two clinics: [redacted] and [redacted] with positive feedback from the physics and dosimetry teams.
+We have implemented this solution within two clinics: University of California, San Diego and University of North Carolina, Chapel Hill with positive feedback from the physics and dosimetry teams.
 The program is freely available and open for input from the community via GitHub, allowing future updates and improvements as requested.

 References